dper/XMasBingo/README.md

 XMasBingo
 =========

 A Christmas Bingo sheet maker.
 There are twenty seven pictures, though a given board only uses sixteen.
 The images are chosen randomly.
 Refresh the page to get a random new board.
+The images are all Public Domain, and so are the resulting Bingo boards.

 The `html` file has style information in the top of it.
 If you find that the boards are not the right size for your needs, you can make a copy of the project and then tweak the CSS until you get what you need.